-- Academic enhancement
+- Academic Enhancement

-Health care in changing.
+Health care is changing.
 Health care reform and technology are evolving.
 The workforce is aging and experienced healthcare providers will be retiring in record numbers.
 Nationally, the population, and thus the patient base, is aging as well, and diversity is increasing.
 Implementation of the Affordable Care Act is driving demand for more healthcare professionals and workforce development efforts must align with industry needs.

 FACES curriculum is unique in that it highlights team and leadership development, goal setting, and building confidence through experience as well as assistance to further students’ education to realize their career dreams.
 Post secondary education produces numerous benefits.
 Studies have shown that education level is directly proportional to higher salaries and improved quality of life.
 Higher education can provide more economic flexibility, better job prospects, and improved overall health.